ProjectEvergreen/greenwood/www/pages/plugins/resource.md

 ---
-label: 'Resources'
+label: 'Resource'
 menu: side
-title: 'Resources'
+title: 'Resource'
 index: 2
 ---

-## Resources
+## Resource

 Resource plugins allow developers to interact with the request and response lifecycles of files at a variety of different points along the development and build workflow, when running the `develop` and `build` commands.
 These lifecycles provide the ability to do things like:
 - Integrating Site Analytics (Google, Snowplow) in each generated _index.html_ page